superjoe1212/glenair-conduit/README.md

     git clone https://github.com/kyliefern/glenair-conduit.git

-In order to create a Desktop shortcut for running the interface, make an empty file named "conduit_test.desktop" within the Desktop directory.
+In order to create a Desktop shortcut for running the interface, move the file named "glenairtest.desktop" from the Glenair folder to the Desktop and the icon will appear.

-Add this text to the file,

-    [Desktop Entry]
-    Name=Conduit Test
-    Comment=Application to run a fatigue test
-    Icon=/usr/share/pixmaps/pstree32.xpm
-    Exec=python3 /home/pi/Desktop/Glenair/conduitgui.py
-    Type=Application
-    Terminal=false

-Save this file and the shortcut icon should appear on the Desktop.

 To initialize the On/Off switch for the Raspberry Pi, enter this command in the Terminal